The Playbook on AI-Powered Nonprofits

 Impact Metrics

 The results have been impressive.
-By integrating AI into its translation process, Tarjimly saw a 3X increase in translation speed and an 18% improvement in accuracy compared to human-only translations (we were shocked, too!).
+By integrating AI into their translation process, Tarjimly saw a 3X increase in translation speed and an 18% improvement in accuracy compared to human-only translations (we were shocked, too!).
 More than 90% of translators using the AI tools reported positive outcomes.
 These AI-driven translations have facilitated thousands of conversations, helping refugees and aid workers overcome language barriers.

 Ethical Considerations